List of county roads in Monroe County, Florida: Major intersections

 The entire route is in North Key Largo.

 County Road 931

-County Road 931 exists in two sections.
-The first is 20th Street Ocean and from Sister Creek over the drawbridge of Boot Key Harbor to US 1.
-The second segment is Sombrero Creek Road from the Corte Del Brisas Traffic Circle to US 1.
-Both segments were formerly designated SR 931.
+County Road 931 is the former designation for two discontinuous roads in Marathon.
+The eastern segment is 20th Street and 20th Street Ocean, which previously connected Marathon with Boot Key.
+The western segment was Sombrero Beach Road from the Corte Del Brisas Traffic Circle to US 1 in Marathon.